React escapes HTML. So why do AI apps keep getting XSS?

 }

-Anyone who clicks "Visit website" executes that JavaScript in their own browser.
-No broken HTML, no script tags — just a link that looks normal in the UI.
+Anyone who clicks "Visit website" executes JavaScript in their browser.
+No errors, no visible indication.
+Just the attacker stealing their token.

 data:text/html,<script>alert(document.cookie)</script>